Richard Petty: Early life

-Racing career

 Petty was born in Level Cross, North Carolina, the son of Elizabeth Petty (née Toomes) and Lee Arnold Petty, also a NASCAR driver, and the older brother of NASCAR personality Maurice Petty.
+Growing up Petty enjoyed whittling and would work at his uncles tobacco fields.
 He was educated in Randleman, North Carolina and attended Randleman High School, where he was an All-Conference guard on the football team.
 After his 1955 graduation, he took a business course at Greensboro Junior College, then began work for his father's racing company, Petty Enterprises.

+Racing career

-He began his NASCAR career on July 18, 1958, sixteen days after his 21st birthday.
+Petty began his NASCAR career on July 18, 1958, sixteen days after his 21st birthday.
 His first race was held at CNE Stadium in Toronto, Ontario, Canada (the site of BMO Field and the Honda Indy Toronto currently).
-In 1959, he was named NASCAR Rookie of the Year, after he produced nine top-tenfinishes, including six top-five finishes.
+In 1959, he was named NASCAR Rookie of the Year, after he produced nine top-ten finishes, including six top-five finishes.
 That year, he had participated in the inaugural Daytona 500 at the new Daytona International Speedway, but after his day ended due to engine trouble, he joined his father Lee's pit crew, who won the race.
 In Lakewood, Georgia in 1959, Petty won his first race, but his father Lee protested, complaining of a scoring error on the officials' part.
 Hours later, Lee was awarded the win.